-Now it’s home to boutiques, restaurants, vintage stalls and street food, the latter of which you can score at trader vans parked outside the market (like the Duck Truck and Le Swine), or in the market’s pop up kitchens, currently housing the likes of Burmese eatery Lahpet and salt-beef kings, Monty’s Deli, as well as veggie Ethiopian Merkamo.
+Now it’s home to boutiques, restaurants, vintage stalls and street food, the latter of which you can score at trader vans parked outside the market (like the Duck Truck and Le Swine), or in the market’s pop up kitchens, currently housing the likes of salt-beef kings, Monty’s Deli, as well as veggie Ethiopian Merkamo.

 Details: Open daily | 16 Horner Square, E1 6EW

 Brand new on the food market scene is London Bridge’s Vinegar Yard.
 It comes to us courtesy of the same team behind nearby Flat Iron Square, except this time they’ve brought in a train carriage and a whole army of oversized ants.
 Seriously.
 You’ll also find various leading food vendors such as My Million Pound Menu winners Baba G’s; a huge open-air garden; numerous bars; andddd a weekend flea market.
 One visit and you’ll be itching to get back…READ MORE.